vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

     `--link` *bridge*
       What bridge should the interface be linked with, required.

+    `--[no-]dhcp`
+      If enabled, the container's interface will be setup by DHCP.
+This option controls DHCP client within the container for supported distributions.
+      DHCP server must be provided by the host, e.g. using Nix option `networking.dhcpd`.

+      When DHCP is disabled, you can assign IP addresses manually using `ct netif ip` commands.

+      Enabled by default.

     `--hwaddr` *addr*
       Set a custom MAC address.
 Every **x** in the address is replaced by a random value.
 By default, the address is dynamically allocated.